maryamasif1091-cpu/AI_Move_Recommender/README.md

 ##  Key Features

 * **Smart Filtering:** Powered by a Constraint Satisfaction Problem (CSP) module to handle strict user constraints like genres, release years, and minimum ratings.
 * **Hybrid Search Core:** Implements A* Search, Breadth-First Search (BFS), and Depth-First Search (DFS) to navigate dataset nodes efficiently.
 * **ML Clustering Core:** Groups and analyzes user behavioral metrics to generate accurate profile matching scores.
-* **Explainable Recommendations:** Not only recommends movies but also displays exactly why a movie was selected along with its structural score metrics.
+* **Explainable Recommendations:** Not only recommends movies but also displays exactly why a movie was selected along with its matching score and rating.

 ---